Comparison of kombu (dark, thick seaweed) vs kelp (green, leafy seaweed) with text labels and a shark emoji.

 Key Takeaways

-• Both kombu and kelp are low in calories and excellent sources of dietary fiber.
+• Both kombu and kelp are low in calories and excellent sources of dietary fiber, making them nutrient-dense additions to a balanced diet.

 Kombu vs Kelp: Flavor Profile